 Mia Georgis, The Devotions

-Part biography, part testimonial and part imagined queer heavenly utopia, The Devotions explores the intersection between queerness and Catholicism.
-5 years ago, I met Bernárd.
-Both of us Irish, gay, and culturally Catholic.
-I’m a performer from Carlow.
-Bernárd is a priest from Ennis.
-He lived and worked in New York during the 80s and became an AIDS and LGBTIQ+ activist.
-The meeting inspired me to dive into my own experiences of religion, sexuality and growing up gay in rural Ireland.
-I started working on a live piece of performance bringing elements of both our stories together.
-Through collaboration with a director and designers, I’ve repurposed some of the live work as this short film.
-Movement, sound, text, video and design combine in a visceral exploration of queer spirituality.
-Expect club music.
+5 years ago, Barry met Bernárd.
+Both of them Irish, gay, and culturally Catholic.
+Barry is a performer from Carlow.
+Bernárd is a priest from Ennis who lived in NYC during the 80s and became an AIDS and LGBTIQ+ activist.
+The meeting inspired Barry to dive into their own experiences of religion, sexuality and growing up gay in rural Ireland.
+The Devotions is a reworking of Barry Fitzgerald’s live performance piece, which uses interviews with Fr.
+Bernárd Lynch and brings elements of both their stories together.
+Expect house music.
 The Virgin Mary.
 Latex.
 And running.